 Install the new filter, and make sure that it fully covers the vent.
 After correctly installing the air filter, close the air vent cover carefully.
 Everything is all set now!
 What is left to do is wait for another three months to replace the filter.

-Need help with Air Conditioning and Heat maintenance?
+Need help with maintenance?

 If you need help with maintaining your HVAC system, please do not hesitate to get in touch with us at Reliable Standard Heating, Air, & Solar.
 If you have a warranty, here is what you should know about home warranties.
 We will be more than happy to carry out professional HVAC maintenance and tune-up that will ensure the optimal cooling and heating performance of your HVAC system.
 During our maintenance schedule we can also guide you through maintenance chores you would have to perform as a homeowner, which includes regular replacement of air filters.